ihmeuw/vivarium_research/docs/source/models/causes/malaria/index.rst

 	  - Deaths from malaria
 	  -
 	* - duration_c345
-	  - Uniform distribution between 14 and 28 days.
+	  - Uniform distribution between 14 and 28 days
 	  - Obtained from [GBD-2019-Capstone-Appendix-Malaria-2020]_
 	  - This value should not vary by age group
 	* - incidence_rate_c345